Aliases for BRPF1 Gene

 GeneCards Summary for BRPF1 Gene

 BRPF1 (Bromodomain And PHD Finger Containing 1) is a Protein Coding gene.
-Diseases associated with BRPF1 include Intellectual Developmental Disorder With Dysmorphic Facies And Ptosis and Harel-Yoon Syndrome.
-Among its related pathways are Chromatin organization and Gene Expression.
-An important paralog of this gene is BRD1.
+Diseases associated with BRPF1 include Intellectual Developmental Disorder With Dysmorphic Facies And Ptosis and Cerebellar Atrophy, Developmental Delay, And Seizures.
+Among its related pathways are Gene Expression and Regulation of TP53 Activity.
+An important paralog of this gene is BRPF3.

 UniProtKB/Swiss-Prot for BRPF1 Gene